Did you know that every single day, approximately 144.8 billion emails are exchanged?

 The chances of anyone opening the never-ending list of URLs in your signature is too less.

-Do Include Social Media Links
+DO: Include Social Media Links

-21st century is all about making your presence felt over the web and social media platforms have leveled the ground for everyone.
+The 21st century is all about making your presence felt over the web and social media platforms have leveled the ground for everyone.
 If you or your company has no presence on social media, people will find your business shady.
 That’s plain psychology.